 Our play workers are recruited for their experience with and commitment to working with disabled young people.
 Some of our play workers work at the local special school, others are at university and return each summer to play their part; others work locally in related employment.
 Our team is also strengthened with buddies and volunteers from local schools.

-Our office team consists of a Project Manager, Assistant to PM, Activity Manager, Activities Assistant & Finance Assistant .
-All work part-time but the office is manned Monday to Friday 8.30-5pm.
+Activity Manager, Activities Assistant & Finance Assistant .
+The office is manned Monday to Friday 8.30-5pm.

 Our standards of training

 All Playworkers who work with Let’s Play are trained in safeguarding, health and safety, working with families, inclusive play, equal opportunities, communication, therapeutic play, toileting and hoist training, feeding, medication, seizure management and behaviour management.
 Specialist training is offered to play workers with particular interests in specific impairments.

 A parent who has been involved with the project for several years explains what it means for her daughter:

 “Our daughter loves the day trips and activites which Let’s Play provides.
 She has great fun meeting her friends and the play workers who know her so well.
 She particularly likes the sports and games and art sessions and gets really excited about trips to swimming pools and activity centres like Thomley Hall.
 Our daughter uses signs to communicate and we are completely confident that play workers understand what she is saying.
 We value the feedback we receive at the end of each session and would recommend the project to any family with a child with complex needs.”